Climate Change (Information Disclosure Based on TCFD Recommendations)

 Activities Through Business and Industry Groups

 We are participating in the Global Environment Subcommittee of the Committee on Environment and Safety — an environment and energy related committee of the Japan Business Federation (Keidanren).
 We are working to realize an environmental policy compatible with the economy (e.g., through promotion of voluntary action plans, and measures for global warming, waste and recycling and environmental risks).
-We are also participating as a committee member in the Global Environment Committee of the Japan Foreign Trade Council (JFTC), a nation-wide association of Japanese trading firms.
+We are also participating as a committee member in the Environment Working Group under the Sustainability Promotion Committee of the Japan Foreign Trade Council (JFTC), a nation-wide association of Japanese trading firms.
 We are striving to build a low-carbon society, construct a recycling-orientated society, and to support environmental related laws and regulations.
-We continue to support the JFTC's Long-term Vision for Climate Change Measures for mitigating climate change, which is consistent with our policies and goals.
+We continue to support the JFTC’s FYE 2031 Reduction Targets for Domestic Business Activities and Long-term Vision for Climate Change Measures, which are consistent with our policies and goals.

-When the industry and trade associations in which we participate decide on the directions of climate change, etc., we will express our opinions in line with the ITOCHU Group Sustainability Policy in the decision-making processes.
+When the industry and trade associations in which we participate decide on the new directions of climate change, etc., we will express our opinions in line with the ITOCHU Group Sustainability Policy in the decision-making processes.
+We participate in meetings of our industry associations to discuss their policies, and make proposals from the drafting stage, taking into account not only our own thinking but also the thinking of investors, customers, and the international community.
 In the event that the policies of such organizations become significantly weaker than or contradict from our policies, we will strive to align them with our policies.
+We will report any new policies of various industry associations to the head of our relevant industry-related departments or functional departments and obtain their approval.
+Furthermore, if those new policies may have gap between our company-wide policies, we report to the CAO, who chairs our Sustainability Committee, and the Sustainability Committee and other committees decide to review our company policies in line with new policies of industry associations.

-• In FYE 2031, we will strive to reduce unit power consumption (Electric power consumption per floor area for the entire company) by 15.7% from FYE 2014 level.
-(Reestablished July 2018)
+• In FYE 2031, we will strive to reduce unit CO2 Emissions (CO2 Emissions per floor area for the entire company) by 60% from FYE 2014 level.
+(Reestablished April 2024)

 Long-term Vision for Climate Change Measures of the Japan Foreign Trade Council

-Refer to: Long-term Vision for Climate Change Measures[PDF]
+Refer to: Long-term Vision for Climate Change MeasuresPDF file

 Participation in TCFD Consortium